tanmelissa/Stock-analysis/README.md

 Sometimes, when refactoring code, you may introduce new bugs or errors than was in your original code.

 The refactored code may not be as simple to understand as the original code.
-Although you can make it easier to edit and understand overall, the logic of a refactored code may not be as obvious and the original code.
+Although you can make it easier to edit and understand overall, the logic of a refactored code may not be as obvious as the original code.

 ### How Does This Apply to Refactoring the Original VBA Script?
 The original script has less arrays and less variables than the refactored script.